-From all the above, it is understood that since there is no comparison between Atzilut and Briyah, between Chochmah and Binah or between the influencer and recipient, there must be the Tzimtzum of this Masach, just as the first Tzimtzum was needed between the "Essence of the Infinite Light (Ohr Ein Sof) and the line of action (The Kav).
+From all the above, it is understood that since there is no comparison between Atzilut and Briyah, between Chochmah and Binah or between the influencer and recipient, there must be the Tzimtzum of this Masach, just as the first Tzimtzum was needed between the "Essence of the Light of the Limitless One (Ohr Ein Sof) and the line of action (The Kav).
 However, there is a difference.
 There was not an actual Masach in the first Tzimtzum.
-There was only a concealment of the Infinite Light.
+There was only a concealment of the Light of the Limitless One.
 As mentioned before, this is because it was all still completely within himself.
-In contrast, from the aspect of Atzilut which is still infinite, to the aspect of Briyah which is finite, there needs to be a screen (A Masach), which completely separates and limits the light.
-This is to say that for there to be a change from intangible to tangible, there must be an "allegory".
-This is like the example given above of the difference between Chochmah which is intangible and Binah which is fully tangible.
+In contrast, from the aspect of Atzilut, which is still infinite, to the aspect of Briyah which is finite, there needs to be a screen (A Masach), that completely separates and limits the light.
+This is to say that for there to be a change from intangible to tangible, there must be an "allegory."
+This is like the example given above of the difference between Chochmah, which is intangible and Binah, which is fully tangible.

-Nonetheless, there is a benefit to the fact that it is G-d himself who creates this Tzimtzum and Masach (Screen).
-This is like the teacher who creates the allegory for the analogue or conversely, like a teacher who purposely jumbles up the letters or the pieces of a puzzle in order to challenge the students to put it back together again.
-In such a case the confusion is only on the part of the students rather than the teacher.
-In the same way, for G-d, no change has taken place.
+Nonetheless, there is a benefit to the fact that it is HaShem himself who creates this Tzimtzum and Masach (Screen).
+This is like a teacher who creates the allegory for the analogue or conversely, like a teacher who purposely jumbles up the letters or the pieces of a puzzle in order to challenge the students to put it back together again.
+In such a case, the confusion is only on the part of the students, rather than the teacher.
+In the same way, for HaShem, no change has taken place.
 From His angle it is all part and parcel of Himself, similar to a snail whose shell is part and parcel of itself.
-To G-d, the Tzimtzum too, is not a true Tzimtzum and is not a separation from His perspective.
+For HaShem, the Tzimtzum too is not a true Tzimtzum and is not a separation from His perspective.
 It is only so from the perspective of the recipients.
-This also explains the statement, "I am first and I am last".
-"I am first", refers to the first Tzimtzum, and I am last, refers to the last Tzimtzum.
-It is all an act of G-d, from beginning to end.
-Moreover, it is specifically the last Tzimtzum, which is the final act, which arose first in G-d's thought and desire.)
+This also explains the statement, "I am first and I am last."
+"I am first," refers to the first Tzimtzum, and I am last, refers to the last Tzimtzum.
+It is all an act of HaShem, from beginning to end.
+Moreover, it is specifically the last Tzimtzum, which is the final act, that arose first in HaShem's thought and desire.)